The Deadly Grip of “The Blues”: Unmasking Illicit Oxycodone and the Silent Threat of Fentanyl

 What are the signs of an oxycodone overdose?

-• Slowed breathing or difficulty breathing
+• Slowed or difficult breathing

-• Small, constricted pupils (“pinpoint pupils”)
+• Small, constricted pupils (often called “pinpoint pupils”)

 • Drowsiness or loss of consciousness

-• Confusion
+• Confusion or disorientation

 Additional Resources: